taro-shono/me/README.md

 https://hanagejet.com

-This is Netlify x Gatsby's portfolio
+This is vercel x Gatsby's portfolio

 ## Tasks